vaadin-component-factory/autocomplete/README.md

-# Autocomplete
+# Component Factory Autocomplete for Vaadin 10+

+This is server-side component of [&lt;vcf-autocomplete&gt;](https://github.com/vaadin-component-factory/vcf-autocomplete) Web Component.
+Autocomplete is a text input with a panel of suggested options.
+When user change value of text input, panel with found options will be shown, so user can select one of the suggested options.
+Once user selected his option, it appears in text input.

 [Live Demo ↗](https://incubator.app.fi/autocomplete-demo/autocomplete)

-[&lt;vcf-autocomplete&gt;](https://vaadin.com/components/autocomplete) is a text input with a panel of suggested options.

-&lt;autocomplete&gt; is built with Vaadin Component Factory.
-To use it, you need to have a access to [Vaadin Prime](https://vaadin.com/pricing).

-# What does the component do?

-Autocomplete is a Web Component providing an easy way to provide an autocomplete functionality.

-# How is it used?
+## Usage

-A simple use of the Autocomplete component would be the following.
+A simple use of the Autocomplete component would be the following: create autocomplete, add change listener in which you will add options to autocomplete, according to users input.

 ```java
 H3 inputH3 = new H3("Current input: ");
 H3 selectionH3 = new H3("Selection: ");